Basement humidity: why it happens and what to do

 Whether your foundation is in poured concrete or concrete blocks, with the weather and humidity in a basement that is not completely renovated, it is possible that your walls are stained.
 What can you do to correct the situation?

-If you do not want to finish your basement, there are several types of insulation boards that can be affixed directly to your foundation walls.
-They will not have the same finish, but they will help make your basement more isolated and more attractive, without having to pay a large amount.
-Zen Wall panels are an example.
+If you don’t want to finish your basement, there are several types of insulation boards that can be affixed directly to your foundation walls.
+They will not have the same finish, but they will help make your basement more insulated and more attractive, without having to pay a large amount.
+SOPRA panels are one example.

 Can a basement humidity problem have an impact on the sale of your home?

-You guessed it – a potential buyer usually expects to buy a healthy home with a dry basement.
-They do not want to have to deal with problems arising from a humid basement.
+You guessed it–a potential buyer usually expects to buy a healthy home with a dry basement.
+They don’t want to have to deal with problems arising from a humid basement.

 Before investing in a basement renovation

-Would you like get inspired by real basement renovation projects?
-Check out basement ideas on our Reno-Inspiration page.
-With each project, you’ll find details along with their price tag.
-It’s a great way to get some good ideas while thinking about your budget and the type of project you want to do.
+Would you like to be inspired by some real basement renovation projects?
+Check out basement ideas in the Our Projects section.
+Find details on each project, including the price tag.
+It’s a great way to get some good ideas while considering your budget and the type of project you want to do.

 Invest in a dry basement or endure a wet basement?

 Fixing the problems of a wet basement is not the most exciting project, it’s true.
-But if you push the problem too long, your health may suffer … and your wallet too!
-The more important problems will cost more to correct.
-It is always more economical to solve the problem when it is small.
-In addition, with a basement in good condition, you will enjoy the space for many years.
+But if you push back a problem for too long, your health may suffer… and your wallet too!
+The bigger the problem, the more it will cost to correct.
+It’s always more economical to solve a problem before it gets out of control.
+In addition, with a basement in good condition, you’ll enjoy the space for many years.

 Call us or fill out our form to speak to one of our Renovation Advisors.
-They can help you with your project with no fees, by rallying up three Verified Contractors to compete on your project.
-You’ll get fairly priced quotes, all at no cost, no obligation to you!
+They can help you by rallying up to three Verified Contractors to compete on your project.
+You’ll get fairly priced quotes, all at no cost and no obligation to you!